 Information contained herein is subject to change at any time and is based on current understanding of regulatory guidance.
-Version 042320 rules with the anticipation that the SBA PPP fund will be replenished.
+Version 040320v1

-Application: Applications are being taken as of April 23rd, 2020 based on prior program eligible to apply at this time as well.

-Independent contractors, sole proprietors and self-employed individuals are payroll costs) or \$10,000,000.

-Loan Amount: The lesser of: 2.5X average monthly payroll costs (see page 3 for definition of

-PER CURRENT FINAL INTERIM RULE GUIDANCE AT LEAST 75 PERCENT OF THE PPP LOAN PROCEEDS SHALL BE USED FOR PAYROLL COSTS WITHIN 8 WEEKS OF THE DATE OF THE LOAN

-Pricing: 1.00%, fixed (current rate as of 04/02/20, subject to change)

-Term: Two Years

-Monthly Payment: The initial 6 months of payments will be deferred.

-Thereafter, to the extent not forgiven, payment requirements are P&I monthly based on an 18-month amortization.

-Loan Fee: None

-Prepayment Fee: None
+Application: Applications are being taken as of April 3, 2020.
+Independent contractors and self-employed individuals can apply starting April 10, 2020.
+Loan Amount: The lesser of: 2.5X average monthly payroll costs (see page 3 for definition of payroll costs) or \$10,000,000.
+PER CURRENT FINAL INTERIM RULE GUIDANCE AT LEAST 75 PERCENT OF THE PPP LOAN PROCEEDS SHALL BE USED FOR PAYROLL COSTS WITHIN 8 WEEKS OF THE DATE OF THE LOAN Pricing: 1.00%, fixed (current rate as of 04/02/20, subject to change) Term: Two Years Monthly Payment: The initial 6 months of payments will be deferred.
+Thereafter, to the extent not forgiven, payment requirements are TBD.
+Loan Fee: None Prepayment Fee: None Collateral: None Guarantors: None Use of Funds: The proceeds of a PPP loan are to be used for:

-Collateral: None

-Guarantors: None

-Use of Funds: The proceeds of a PPP loan are to be used for: